Dawnlxc/TopoBrick/README.md

   <img src="assets/pipeline.png" alt="TopoBrick pipeline" width="100%">
 </p>

-1. **Building skeleton construction:** reduce the Brick knowledge graph to the topology and metadata needed for forecasting.
+1. **Building Skeleton Construction:** reduce the Brick knowledge graph to the topology and metadata needed for forecasting.
-2. **Target-centric topology sampling:** use an agent to select physically relevant exogenous variables for each forecast target.
+2. **Target-centric Topology Sampling:** use an agent to select physically relevant exogenous variables for each forecast target.
-3. **Zero-shot forecasting:** separate past-known and future-known inputs and supply the resulting context to a frozen time-series foundation model.
+3. **Zero-shot Forecasting:** separate past-known and future-known inputs and supply the resulting context to a frozen time-series foundation model.

 ## Setup